 An employee must be compensated for their travel time at the same rate as their regular wages.

 There are four types of travel: between worksites, portal-to-portal, one-day, and overnight.
 Travel pay is not due for portal-to-portal travel (regular commutes).

 It’s important to know the compliance laws in your state—and it’s worth it to check with your board of labor in advance if you have questions about these regulations.
 In general, most employers will need to pay out employees at their regular rate for any business travel that is done during their work hours.

-Tracking travel time is really difficult.
-If you’re replying on an honor system you’re probably over paying and could be saving thousands of dollars.
+Tracking travel time between each job site is really difficult.
+If you’re relying on an honor system you’re probably overpaying and could be saving thousands of dollars.

 The good news is that there is a better way.
-Construction companies are increasingly rolling out GPS time clock apps across their team of construction workers to accurately track driving routes, travel time and mileage.
-These apps are easy to adopt for construction workers, they simple need to tap to clock in and tap to clock out.
+Construction companies are increasingly rolling out GPS time clock apps across their team of construction workers to accurately track driving routes, travel time, and mileage.
+These apps are easy to adopt for construction workers, they simply need to tap to clock in and tap to clock out.

-There are many benefits to using an GPS time clock app:
+There are many benefits to using a GPS time clock app: